rsnpj/notes-site/notes/Year_3/Parallel_Scientific_Computing/Round-off_error_propagation.md

 $$
 (x+_M y)+_M z \neq x+_M (y+_M z)
 $$

+> You can see this in practice in the example above, as z has a lower epsilon

 This means that we want to try and reorder our operations so that the operation introducing the potentially largest error comes last